FlorentPajot/python-notebooks/README.md

 # python-notebooks
-Personal notebooks for created for experiments, conferences or seminars
+Personal notebooks created for experiments, conferences or seminars